stuart14/OKD-3.11/README.md

 Requirements:
 - CentOS 7 and above (this will work on RedHat and Fedora although slight modifications may be required for the playbook)
 - Ansible 2.6 and above
+- Firewalld
 - 8GB RAM, 30GB HDD (rec)

 Instructions:

 This assumes you have a vanilla CentOS with full updates installed and Ansible not installed

-- 1: Long onto a shell with root permisions or use sudo
+- 1: Long onto a shell with root permissions or use sudo
 - 2: > yum install epel-release
 - 3: > yum install ansible
 - 4: > cd /etc/ansible